raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Right click on the entire `on button A pressed` block.
+Right-click on the entire `on button A pressed` block.

 Click `Duplicate` to make a copy of it.